Integrate the iOS SDK

 Enable or disable analytics, location, or inbox entries depending on the application’s needs and your usage of Marketing Cloud Engagement.

-iOS Data Protection affects the SDK as described in the following table.
+iOS Data Protection affects the SDK as described in this table.

 | iOS Data Protection Level | SDK Behavior |